Discoverer 2: Background

 "Discoverer" was the civilian designation and cover for the CORONA satellite photo-reconnaissance series of satellites managed by the Defense Advanced Research Projects Agency (DARPA) of the Department of Defense and the United States Air Force.
-The primary goal of the satellites was to replace the U-2 spyplane in surveilling the Sino-Soviet Bloc, determining the disposition and speed of production of Soviet missiles and long-range bombers assess.
+The primary goal of the satellites was to replace the U-2 spyplane in surveilling the Sino-Soviet Bloc, determining the disposition and speed of production of Soviet missile and long-range bomber assets.
 The Corona program was also used to produce maps and charts for the Department of Defense and other United States government mapping programs.

 The first series of CORONA satellites were the Keyhole 1 (KH-1) satellites, based on the Agena-A upper stage, which not only offered housing, but whose engine provided attitude control in orbit.
 The KH-1 payload included the C (for CORONA) single, vertical-looking, panoramic camera that scanned back and forth, exposing its film at a right angle to the line of flight.
 The camera, built by Fairchild Camera and Instrument with a f/5.0 aperture and 61 cm focal length, had a ground resolution of 12.9 m.
 Film was returned from orbit by a single General Electric Satellite Return Vehicle (SRV) constructed by General Electric.
 The SRV was equipped with an onboard small solid-fuel retro motor to deorbit at the end of the mission.
 Recovery of the capsule was done in mid-air by a specially equipped aircraft.

 Discoverer 2 was the second in a series of three camera-less test flights preceding operational KH-1 flights.
 Its immediate predecessor, Discoverer 1, which carried neither camera nor film capsule, was launched 28 February 1959 after a failed attempt on 21 January 1959.